 The tendency toward expansion generated by the position of the lines (above all the upper horizontal) is counterbalanced by an opposite tendency toward concentration.
 The line moving furthest away (upward) is in fact also the thickest and therefore the one that exerts the greatest downward pressure.
 Proceeding clockwise from the right vertical side, we see a square that grows heavier as it exits the canvas, i.e. tends to become more solid and permanent while it disappears: a simultaneously changing and comparatively constant space.

-In this phase Mondrian is like a composer who gradually reduces the orchestra to a solo instrument, an almost imperceptible sound that can still be varied in an effort to express the whole.
+In this phase Mondrian is like a composer who gradually reduces the orchestra to a solo instrument, an almost imperceptible sound that can still be varied in an effort to suggest the whole.
 It is relations that count in Neoplastic space rather than things in themselves.
 In a white field crossed by three black lines, a slight variation in thickness becomes more obvious than a red or yellow in a field full of colors.

-Square fields newly closed on all four sides also appear around 1927 in rectangular format canvases:
+In addition to the lozenge-shaped canvases, square fields newly closed on all four sides also appear around 1927 in rectangular format canvases:

 When they approach and/or attain the proportions of a square they seem intent on competing for the space with the large white square (Fig. 10), which therefore appears less absolute because the moment in which the opposites attain equivalence is no longer expressed solely through a single large white square but also in the form of smaller colored squares.